Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Introduction

 In Drosophila, SOP stem cells provide a well-studied biological example model of asymmetric stem cell division, see e.g. \cite{BMK,MEBWK,WNK} and the references therein.
 The mechanism of asymmetric cell division in SOP stem cells operates around a key protein called Lgl (Lethal giant larvae), which exists in two conformational states: a non-phosphorylated form which regulates the localisation of the cell-fate-determinants in the membrane of one daughter cell, and a phosphorylated form which is inactive.

-First mathematical models describing the evolution and localisation of phosphorylated and non-phosphorylated Lgl in SOP stem cells were presented in \cite{BFR, Ros} under the assumption of linear phosphorylation and de-phosphorylation kinetics.
+First mathematical models describing the evolution and localisation of phosphorylated and non-phospho\-ryl\-ated Lgl in SOP stem cells were presented in \cite{BFR, Ros} under the assumption of linear phosphorylation and de-phosphorylation kinetics.
 However, it is known that Lgl offers three phosphorylation sites \cite{BMK}.
 Thus, if more than one site needs to be phosphorylated in order to effectively deactivate Lgl, a realistic model should rather consider nonlinear kinetics.

 The system \eqref{e1} formulates a nonlinear mathematical core model, which strongly simplifies the biological model for SOP stem cells by focussing only on the concentration $u(x,t)$ of the phosphorylated Lgl in the cytoplasm (i.e. in the cell volume) and the concentration $v(x,t)$ of non-phosphorylated Lgl at the cortex/membrane of the cell.
 The exchange of phosphorylated Lgl $u(x,t)$ and non-phosphorylated Lgl $v(x,t)$ is described by the above nonlinear reaction located at the boundary.
 The considered evolution process conserves the total mass of Lgl as quantified in the conservation law \eqref{cons}.